bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 When filtering by Attribute, you can create more complex filters (and shorter commands) by using a compact query.
 For instance, you could add the following PageMap for a URL:

-&lt;DataObject type=“document”&gt; &lt;Attribute name=“keywords”&gt;horror &lt;Attribute name=“keywords”&gt;fiction &lt;Attribute name=“keywords”&gt;Irish
+&lt;DataObject type="document”&gt; &lt;Attribute name="keywords”&gt;horror &lt;Attribute name="keywords”&gt;fiction &lt;Attribute name="keywords”&gt;Irish

-To retrieve results for the query “Irish AND fiction”, use the following:
+To retrieve results for the query "Irish AND fiction”, use the following:

 more:p:document-keywords:irish\*fiction

 This is equivalent to `more:pagemap:document-keywords:Irish more:pagemap:document-keywords:fiction`.

-To retrieve the results for “Irish AND (fiction OR horror)”, use the following:
+To retrieve the results for "Irish AND (fiction OR horror)”, use the following:

 more:p:document-keywords:irish\*fiction,irish\*horror